 We are a society conditioned to fight – we fight fevers, colds, the flu, illness, disease….we are supposed to be at peace, and yet we battle every day!
 We try all sorts of drugs to fight pain, we want the sickness out of us, and take steps to fight and resist it every moment it’s with us and evacuate it from our bodies (often to replace it with a reaction to the medicine we’re taking.)
 Fight, fight, fight.
 And what do we end up?
 Tired, and still sick.

 On my recent trip to Sedona, Arizona, I had a very bizarre experience that caused me to doubt this whole body fighting thing.
 I ventured out in the early morning hours to see a beautiful sunrise over the mountains (but I was a wee bit early for it).
 It was 23 degrees Fahrenheit and windy.
 I persevered, “I’ll wait, dammit, I’m going to see this sun rise!”
-I waited, and waited.
+I waited and waited.
 About 25 minutes later, chilled, literally, to the bone, I gave up and went inside.
 Unfortunately, even after covering myself in blankets, and a hot shower, I still felt the cold in me, and I began to feel ill.
 I went to eat some breakfast, feeling the cold’s impact on my body, and tried everything I could to fight it off.
-I felt so bad I thought I was coming down with a flu, which I didn’t have time for, and didn’t want.
-And then I had this weird thought;
+I felt so bad I thought I was coming down with the flu, which I didn’t have time for, and didn’t want.
+Getting the flu is often one of the most annoying things as it can completely ruin your mood for the next week.
+I know that the symptoms that we experience are just the immune system trying to fight the virus off, but the symptoms can start to get annoying.
+One of my friends recommended that I look into getting some immune system supplements to try and help it during the fight.
+Your immune system is so important when it comes to flu season, so it could be beneficial to try and strengthen the system.
+However, I had this weird thought;

 “What if, instead of fighting the cold, I accept that it’s in my body, and I welcome it, and I make it feel at home?”